Libro-Org/tools/README.md

 	Print the results of an xpath expression evaluated against a set of XHTML files.
 The default namespace is removed.

-# What a Standard Ebooks source directory looks like
+# What a Libro.Org source directory looks like

-Many of these tools act on Standard Ebooks source directories.
+Many of these tools act on Libro.Org source directories.
 Such directories have a consistent minimal structure:

 	.
 	|-images/